nprapps/servers/README.md

 -----------------------
 Add your configuration file to the `nginx/sites-available/` folder.
 Use the `static` and `status` configurations as examples.

-***Do not deploy application-specific files with this app*** Application-specific files should be added via the application's `fab deploy` command.
+**Do not deploy application-specific files with this app.** Application-specific files should be added via the application's `fab deploy` command.

 Deploy to EC2